 Two-Stage Furnaces: What They Are and How They Work

-As the name suggests, a furnace with two levels of operating (high or low) is called a two-stage furnace.
-In the low stage, the furnace operates at a reduced capacity to help maintain the chosen temperature at your home more efficiently.
-During the high stage, the furnace will instead operate at full capacity to meet demands for greater heat.
-With a two-stage furnace, you can maintain enhanced energy efficiency and comfortable temperatures all across your home.
+A two-stage furnace is a type of heating system that utilizes two different stages of operation — high and low.
+When set to the low stage, the furnace performs at a reduced capacity as a way to maintain the chosen temperature in your home more efficiently.
+During the high stage, the furnace will instead function at peak capacity to satisfy demands for more heat.
+With a two-stage furnace, you can experience enhanced energy efficiency and stable temperatures all across your home.

 Does a Two-Stage Furnace Function All the Time?

-A two-stage furnace won’t run all the time.
-In the low stage of operation, the furnace operates at diminished capacity in order to maintain a desired temperature more efficiently within your home.
-When more energy is needed to sustain the set temperature, the unit will switch to its high stage and runs at full capacity.
-For this reason, two-stage furnaces are proven to help reduce energy costs without operating constantly.
+A two-stage furnace should not run constantly.
+In the low stage of operation, the furnace performs at limited capacity in order to maintain a desired temperature more efficiently within your home.
+When additional energy is needed to reach the set temperature, the unit will switch to its high stage and runs at full capacity.
+As a result, two-stage furnaces are proven to help reduce energy costs without operating around the clock.

 Two-stage furnaces have two stages of operation, low and high.
-During the low stage, the furnace performs at reduced capacity in order to uphold a desired level of comfort within your home.
-When a greater demand for warmth or cooling is necessary, the furnace will switch to its high stage and operate at peak capacity.
+During the low stage, the furnace performs at reduced capacity to help maintain a desired temperature within your home.
+When a greater demand for warmth or cooling is needed, the furnace will switch to its high stage and operate at peak capacity.

-Variable-speed furnaces, meanwhile, can work at a variety of speeds in order to sustain a comfortable temperature at home.
+Variable-speed furnaces, meanwhile, can function at multiple speeds in order to keep a more precise temperature at home.
 Such precise functionality can also help reduce energy costs, as it is not constantly running on full power like many two-stage furnaces do.

 Differences Between One- and Two-Stage Furnaces

-One-stage furnaces have a single stage of operation and operate either at full capacity or not at all.
-As a result, the furnace runs constantly in order to maintain a desired comfort level at home.
+One-stage furnaces have a single stage fan speed and operate either at full capacity or not at all.
+This means that the furnace runs constantly in order to maintain a desired temperature within your home.

-Conversely, two-stage furnaces have two stages of operation, low and high.
+Two-stage furnaces, on the other hand, have two stages of operation, low and high.
 While in the low stage, the furnace runs at reduced capacity in order to maintain the desired temperature more efficiently.
-When more warmth or cooling is needed, the furnace will change over to its high stage and operate at peak capacity.
+When additional warmth or cooling is necessary, the furnace will change over to its high stage and operate at full capacity.

-Schedule Your Furnace Installation with Mayeuxs AC & Heating Today
+Make Your Furnace Installation Appointment with Mayeuxs AC & Heating Today

-Modern furnace technology can be confusing.
-That’s why Mayeuxs AC & Heating professionals are here to help with a no-cost, no-pressure estimate for furnace installation.
+Making sense of modern furnace technology can be confusing.
+That’s why Mayeuxs AC & Heating professionals are here to help with a no-obligation, no-pressure estimate for furnace installation.
 We’ll assess your home, your heating needs and your budget before helping you find the right solution.
 Get in touch with us at (985) 764-2426 to get started today!